At a glance

 - Parasitic infection: Liver flukes, parasitic worms such as roundworm and hookworm.

-- Histoplasmosis (disseminated): A rare fungal infection which usually affects the lungs, in some cases the infection can spread. throughout the body causing a number of symptoms including diarrhea.
+- Histoplasmosis (disseminated): A rare fungal infection which usually affects the lungs, in some cases the infection can spread throughout the body causing several symptoms including diarrhea.

 - Colitis: Inflammation of the colon.